catly1/TwinTales/README.md

 ## Development Timeline

 Day1: Basic boiler plate code.
 An HTML and webpack configs.
 Do research on how to work with canvas to display what would probably be a grid/tiled display.
-    - Can move and jump around now.
+* Can move and jump around now.
-    - Only show a single pixel dot for the character.
+* Only show a single pixel dot for the character.

 Day2: Learn how to texture/animate with canvas.
-    - Changed the map size.
+* Changed the map size.
+* Added basic textures for the platforms using a spritesheet.
-    - Added the twin cahracter that shares the same input.
+* Added the twin cahracter that shares the same input.